tildesarecool/Tiny11PyEd/README.md

-# Tiny11Builder - TCE
+# Tiny11Builder - Python Edition

 Scripts to build a trimmed-down Windows 11 image - now in...Python?

-Below I have something of development log (in case you have a need to read boring stuff).
+Below I have something of a development log (in case you have a need to read boring stuff).
 <p>

-Thi started out as a fork of [Tiny11 by ntdevlabs](https://github.com/ntdevlabs/tiny11builder), a PowerShell script to remove certain components from a Windows 10/11 install source.
-But I don't think I'll be doing any pull requests.
+This started out as a fork of [Tiny11 by ntdevlabs](https://github.com/ntdevlabs/tiny11builder), a PowerShell script to remove certain components from a Windows 10/11 install source.
 Today I decided to save the fork repo for a PS edition fork and save this python edition to a separate repo.
-That went about as well as I expected.
-But it work apparently.
+That went about as well as I expected (time consuming/difficult).

 </p>